Crohn's disease: Neurological

-Crohn's disease can also cause neurological complications (reportedly in up to 15%).
+Crohn's disease can also cause neurological complications (reportedly in up to 15% of cases).
 The most common of these are seizures, stroke, myopathy, peripheral neuropathy, headache, and depression.

-Central and peripheral neurological disorders are described in patients with IBD and include peripheral neuropathies, myopathies, focal central nervous system defects, convulsions, confusional episodes, meningitis, syncope, optic neuritis, and sensorineural loss.
+Central and peripheral neurological disorders are described in people with IBD and include peripheral neuropathies, myopathies, focal central nervous system defects, convulsions, confusional episodes, meningitis, syncope, optic neuritis, and sensorineural loss.
 Autoimmune mechanisms are proposed for involvement with IBD.
 Nutritional deficiencies associated with neurological manifestations, such as vitamin B12 deficiency, should be investigated.
 Spinal abscess has been reported in both a child and an adult with initial complaints of severe back pain due to extension of a psoas abscess from the epidural space to the subarachnoid space.

 Psychiatric and psychological

-Crohn's disease is linked to many psychological disorders, including depression and anxiety, denial of your disease, the need for dependence or dependent behaviors, feeling overwhelmed, and having a poor self-image.
+Crohn's disease is linked to many psychological disorders, including depression and anxiety, denial of one's disease, the need for dependence or dependent behaviors, feeling overwhelmed, and having a poor self-image.

+Many studies have found that people with IBD report a higher frequency of depressive and anxiety disorders than the general population; most studies confirm that women with IBD are more likely than men to develop affective disorders and show that up to 65% of them may have depression and anxiety disorder.

 Endocrinological or hematological

-Autoimmune hemolytic anemia, a condition in which the immune system attacks the red blood cells, is also more common in Crohn's disease and may cause fatigue, a pale appearance, and other symptoms common in anemia.

-Secondary amyloidosis (AA) is another rare but serious complication of inflammatory bowel disease (IBD), generally seen in Crohn's disease.
-At least 1% of patients with Crohn's disease develop amyloidosis.
-In the literature, the time lapse between the onset of Crohn's disease and the diagnosis of amyloidosis has been reported to range from 1 to 21 years.

 Leukocytosis and thrombocytopenia are usually due to immunosuppressant treatments or sulfasalazine.
 Plasma erythropoietin levels often are lower in patients with IBD than expected, in conjunction with severe anemia.
+Anemia caused by iron deficiency is often a direct result of intestinal bleeding due to inflammation and interference with iron transport caused by inflammatory mediators.

-Thrombocytosis and thromboembolic events resulting from a hypercoagulable state in patients with IBD can lead to pulmonary embolism or thrombosis elsewhere in the body.
-Thrombosis has been reported in 1.8% of patients with UC and 3.1% of patients with CD.
-Thromboembolism and thrombosis are less frequently reported among pediatric patients, with three patients with UC and one with CD described in case reports.
+Thrombocytosis and thromboembolic events resulting from a hypercoagulable state in people with IBD can lead to pulmonary embolism or thrombosis elsewhere in the body.
+Thrombosis has been reported in 1.8% of people with ulcerative colitis and 3.1% of people with Crohn's disease.
+Thromboembolism and thrombosis are less frequently reported among children, with three people with ulcerative colitis and one with Crohn's disease described in case reports.

 In rare cases, hypercoagulation disorders and portal vein thrombosis have been described.

 Malnutrition symptoms

 People with Crohn's disease may develop anemia due to vitamin B12, folate, iron deficiency, or due to anemia of chronic disease.
 The most common is iron deficiency anemia from chronic blood loss, reduced dietary intake, and persistent inflammation leading to increased hepcidin levels, restricting iron absorption in the duodenum.
 As Crohn's disease most commonly affects the terminal ileum where the vitamin B12/intrinsic factor complex is absorbed, B12 deficiency may be seen.
-This is particularly common after surgery to remove the ileum.
+This is particularly common after one has had a surgical procedure to remove the ileum.
 Involvement of the duodenum and jejunum can impair the absorption of many other nutrients including folate.
 People with Crohn's often also have issues with small bowel bacterial overgrowth syndrome, which can produce micronutrient deficiencies.